release-engineering/pom-manipulation-ext/README.md

 **Note**: this manipulator will only be active by default if one or more other manipulators have been activated.

-To skip injection of this plugin, you can use:
+To skip injection of the sources and metadata plugins, you can use:

     mvn install -Dproject.src.skip=true
+    mvn install -Dproject.meta.skip=true

-If unspecified, a default version of the plugin will be injected (currently, version 0.3).
-To gain more control over this injection, you can specify the plugin version like this:
+If unspecified, default versions of the project sources and metadata plugins will be injected (currently, version 0.3 and 1.5.0 respectively).
+To gain more control over this injection, you can specify the versions for project sources and metadata plugins like this:

     mvn install -Dproject.src.version=x.y
+    mvn install -Dproject.meta.version=x.y